 Turn 9 and 10: Brocky’s Hill

 Of Albert Park’s many general admission vantage points Brocky’s Hill is one of the best places to watch from and regulars who have been coming for years come back to this spot time and time again.
 Crowded?
 Check.
 Rowdy?
 Check.
 But don’t let any of that put you off, in fact it only goes to add to the atmosphere of this little hill tribe of die hard F1 fans.
-Situated on the interior apex of turn 11, the view allows you to follow the action sweeping through a fast left, right section.
+Situated at turn 9 on the exterior of the track, the view allows you to follow the action sweeping through a fast left, right section.
 Overtakes are rare through here but it is an excellent example of the grip and speed of an F1 car and an F1 drivers reflexes.

 Take your time to look around this section of the circuit as there are a spattering of decent vantage points dotted around this fast, exciting section.

 A nice spot to see an F1 car’s epic acceleration ability the hill overlooking the sweeping turn 8 allows a view from the exit of the slow 90 degree turn 7 and is close to Brocky’s Hill.

 Turn 2 is another prime location for general admission at the Australian Grand Prix.
 There is a raised grassy bank here and if you can get a spot that allows you to see the apex of turn one you won’t be disappointed.
 Keen sprinters are advised that you are in the perfect position to invade the track come the end of the race and run like hell to see the podium before the champagne has finished spraying.